 - Obtained dismissal of environmental claims brought by the State of Wyoming, which German press described as a “victory which could save the German automotive giant billions of dollars in payouts.”

 - Obtained dismissals of penalty claims brought by Missouri and Tennessee under state and local laws.

 - Separately, negotiated resolutions of consumer and environmental claims with states nationwide, which, together with related settlements, were described by AmLaw Litigation Daily as “without parallel in speed and scope.”

 - Representing Fiat Chrysler Automobiles in obtaining settlements with all 50 states for claims stemming from allegedly excess emissions from approximately 100,000 diesel vehicles.

-- Representing Goldman Sachs in putative class action alleging securities fraud in connection with mortgage-related activities and alleged conflicts of interest, including successfully overturning multiyear class certification order on appeal.
-After district court recertified the class on remand, obtained what Reuters described as "a highly unusual grant" of a second discretionary appeal, followed by a grant of review by the U.S. Supreme Court.
+- Representing Goldman Sachs in putative class action alleging securities fraud in connection with mortgage-related activities and alleged conflicts of interest.
+Obtained what Reuters described as "a highly unusual grant" by the Second Circuit of a second discretionary appeal, followed by a grant of review by the U.S. Supreme Court.
 According to Reuters, the appeal "could redefine the ability of shareholders to pursue class actions against public companies."

 - Representing Jumia AG, the largest e-commerce company in Africa, in federal and state securities actions stemming from its 2019 initial public offering.

 - Representing Diebold Nixdorf, the world’s largest ATM manufacturer, in securities action following earnings announcement.

 - Represented Mexican airline Volaris in securities litigation stemming from U.S. initial public offering.
 Obtained dismissal of all claims.

 - Represented Goldman Sachs in securities actions filed in federal and state courts by U.S. and non-U.S. institutional investors in residential mortgage-backed securities.